How to Make Frozen Margaritas

 Want to learn how to make frozen margaritas at home?
 Well, you're in the right place.

-When the weather starts getting warmer, frozen drinks aren’t too far behind.
-One of our favorite summer cocktails is a frozen margarita (seriously one of the best margarita variations).
+When the weather starts getting warmer, frozen cocktails aren’t too far behind.
+One of our favorite summer drinks is a frozen margarita—seriously one of the best margarita variations.
 What’s not to love?
-This drink is great paired with tacos or a substantial bowl of chips and fresh salsa.
+This drink is great paired with tacos or a substantial bowl of chips and fresh pico de gallo.
+With the sun out all day, it’s definitely time to learn how to make frozen margaritas.

-The best part is, making one from scratch is super simple.
-You can consult our margarita guide—or slice up a few limes and let the magic happen!
+Luckily, making one from scratch is super simple.
+Just consult our margarita guide—or slice up a few limes and let the magic happen!
+The best part?
+You can pick up your favorite margarita recipe, like this Amaretto margarita or this Caribbean Blue margarita and turn them into frozen margs using this method.

 How to Make a Frozen Margarita